 From left: Debbie Williams, Executive Assistant; Rachel Archer, Executive Secretary; and Jeff Johnston, Advisor for Regulatory/Research Analysis native of the Vinemont/Eva area in Cullman County, Jeremy H. Oden was appointed to serve as the Commissioner for Place 1 on the Alabama Public Service Commission (APSC) beginning December 2012.
-Commissioner Oden was first elected by the people of Alabama in 2014, and again in 2018, allowing him to continue serving the state through 2022.
-Commissioner Oden is a proven public servant evidenced through his 14 year tenure of service in the House of Representatives for District 11, covering portions of Cullman, Blount and Morgan Counties.
+Commissioner Oden was first elected by the people of Alabama in 2014, and again in 2018.
+Commissioner Oden is a proven public servant evidenced through his 14-year tenure of service in the House of Representatives for District 11, covering portions of